-Airline sick passenger rules allow diseases to spread
+Airline sick-passenger rules allow diseases to spread

-CDC recommends those with the flu avoid travel for 24 hours after fever is gone.
+Center for Disease Control recommends those with the flu avoid travel for 24 hours after the fever is gone

-The Center for Disease Control officially recommends “people sick with flu stay home and avoid travel for at least 24 hours after their fever is gone.”
-However, airlines will not allow passengers to do that without paying a whopping cancellation fee.
-Plus, airlines will then charge passengers the last-minute airfares that can add hundreds of dollars to sick passenger expenses.
+The CDC recommends “people sick with flu stay home and avoid travel for at least 24 hours after their fever is gone.”
+However, airlines will charge passengers to do that.
+Until the middle of the COVID-19 pandemic, passengers had to pay a whopping cancellation fee.
+Plus, airlines will then charge passengers the last-minute airfares.
+Those can add hundreds of dollars to sick passenger expenses.

-The World Health Organization rules: Travelers with medical conditions
+The World Health Organization rules: Travelers with medical conditions.

 - may be considered a potential hazard to the safety of the aircraft;